Al-Ettifaq edits Jordan Henderson Pride armband out of promotional video

-Al-Ettifaq accused of removing Jordan Henderson Pride armbands from video after Saudi signing
+Jordan Henderson’s new Saudi Arabian club Al-Ettifaq accused of removing Pride armband from video

-Saudi football club Al-Ettifaq has been accused of editing a promotional video announcing the signing of Jordan Henderson, to hide Pride armbands he’s wearing in the montage.
+Saudi football club Al-Ettifaq has been accused of editing a promotional video announcing the signing of Liverpool captain Jordan Henderson, to hide an LGBTQ+ Pride armband he’s wearing in the montage.

 The 33-year-old England international made 492 appearances for Liverpool after joining them in 2011 before signing with the Saudi club on Thursday (27 July).